steotia/go-analytics-crypto-scraper/README.md

 This is a library which gets cryptocurrency exchange rates for a pair of currencies.
 The data fetched is stored in MongoDB at a configurable 5 min interval.
 The calls are non blocking.

+NOTE: Scraper starts AFTER 5 mins of server start or as configured in the `config.yml`

 ## Configuration

 Check out the `config.yml` file for configuration options.
 Most notably,